Subaru Debuted its Most Capable Ever 2022 Outback Wilderness.

-Subaru lifts ground clearance to 9.5 inches, upgrades suspension and the brand’s symmetrical al-wheel drive, extends approach angles, revises rear differential, adds Yokohama Geolandar all-terrain tires and advanced dual function X-MODE for better capability.
+Subaru lifts ground clearance to 9.5 inches, upgrades suspension and the brand’s symmetrical all-wheel drive, extends approach angles, revises rear differential, adds Yokohama Geolandar all-terrain tires and advanced dual-function X-MODE for better capability.

 Other features include EyeSight Driver Assist Technology, a tablet-style 11.6-inch Subaru Starlink multimedia system with an integrated center information display.
 Front View Monitor, LED Rear Gate Light, Hands-Free Power Rear Gate improve convenience on the trail.

 The Subaru Outback Wilderness comes with a standard 2.4-liter turbocharged Boxer engine delivering 260 hp at 5,600 rpm and 277 lb-ft of torque at 2,000 rpm.
 The engine is mated to a Lineartronic CVT that has an 8-speed manual mode function with steering wheel paddle shifters.

 EPA rates are 22 mpg (city) and 26 mpg (highway).
 The towing capacity is 3,500 lbs.

 - 17-inch alloy wheels in matte black finish

 - a standard front skid plate